Practice Wheel Diagram

 Impact on Teaching & Learning Goals

+Here we explore five goal areas, sequenced based on how one may lead into the next in the student learning journey.
 Choosing where to start depends upon your goals, the needs of your students, and your capacity for implementation.

 Learning Environment